yoyomo/deno-mu-api-template/README.md

 Environment variables in your `mu-api.env` file should reflect the ones defined in `mu-api.env.example`.
 In order for the following commands to work.
 Or just run `source mu-api.env.example ` for now.

+Note:
+`./db.sh` is just an abbreviation for `deno run --allow-env --allow-net db/index.ts`.
+You can use it either way.

 ```bash
 ./db.sh init # creates a user in pg
 ./db.sh create # creates a dabatase